MaleehaRiaz/IMDB-sentiment-analysis/README.md

 IMDB Movie Reviews Sentiment Analysis

 Overview:
 I built a sentiment analysis model to classify IMDB movie reviews as positive, neutral, or negative using BERT in both TensorFlow and PyTorch.

-Dataset:
+The model achieves ~89% validation accuracy and effectively classifies reviews into positive, neutral, and negative categories.

-Used: IMDB Dataset (Kaggle)
+Used IMDB Dataset (Kaggle)

 Key Steps:
 Cleaned text (removed URLs, special characters, and lowercased text).